 - The amount may not exceed your financial need and is limited by your grade level in school.

-- While you’re in school at least half-time, or for the first six months after you leave school (referred to as a grace period) and during a period of deferment (a postponement of loan payments).
+- The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you’re in school at least half-time, or for the first six months after you leave school (referred to as a grace period) and during a period of deferment (a postponement of loan payments).

 Direct Unsubsidized Loans: